 Besides developers, prototyping allows teams across different disciplines to collaborate better by providing visual feedback throughout the design process.
 Besides, prototypes help ensure that products meet customer expectations and achieve desired results.
 Lastly, prototyping tools such as Figma or Adobe XD simplify how teams will iterate on ideas quickly and accurately toward creating higher-quality UX designs.

-Prototyping, in brief, is a way for teams to explore new ideas faster so as to get better UX results within a shorter time — making them capable of producing innovative products that meet customer needs and wants.
+Prototyping, in brief, is a way for teams to explore new ideas faster to get better UX results within a shorter time — making them capable of producing innovative products that meet customer needs and wants.

 What Are Prototypes?

-The two main types of prototypes include low-fidelity and high-fidelity.
-Early in the design process, designers often use wireframes or sketches, examples of low-fidelity prototypes.
 They represent basic visualizations of a product for UX designers to explore concepts quickly.
-Conversely, high-fidelity prototypes may be used at later design stages to better understand user needs and their interaction with a product.
+Conversely, high-fidelity prototypes may be used at later design stages better to understand user needs and their interaction with a product.

 Low-Fidelity Prototypes